Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Conclusions and Future Work

 The results obtained show that the proposed adaptations are capable of significantly improving, both in terms of efficiency and efficacy, the only reference work in the literature---Multilabel Reduction through Homogeneous Clustering method by Ougiaroglou et al.~\cite{Ougiaroglou:MRHC}---as well as the case in which no PG method is applied---the exhaustive search.
 It is also proved that some of these adaptations show high robustness and data cleansing capabilities in the presence of noise.
 More precisely, when set to high reduction rates, the proposed Multilabel Chen strategy allows training classification schemes that statistically outperform those trained with the existing baseline approaches.
 Moreover, the user parameter of these methods allows prioritising either the efficiency or performance features of the scheme, depending on the particular application.

+Future work considers the further analysis of the proposed methods contemplating the particularities of multilabel scenarios such as their performance in relation to the data label cardinality or the possible correlations among labels.
+The second point of interest is the exploration of alternative criteria for the partitioning and prototype merging stages, including the proposal of novel homogeneity policies, which may result in more efficient and/or robust classifiers as well as tackling the limitations observed in these methods when dealing with imbalanced data.
+Moreover, we consider that additional insights may be obtained by performing other noise induction policies such as swapping only part of the labels between instances, randomly including or eliminating classes for each prototype, or simply duplicating labelsets among elements in the corpus.

-Future work considers the adaptation of other PG schemes to multilabel scenarios.
-The second point of interest is the further exploration of alternative criteria for the gathering and merging prototype stages, which may result in more efficient and/or robust classifiers.
-Finally, in light of the noise robustness capabilities of the proposals, we consider their use as preprocessing techniques for other classification schemes such as Support Vector Machine or neural models in task-oriented cases as, for instance, \textit{music tagging} or \textit{image classification}, among others.
+In a more practical sense, the presented methods would remarkably benefit from an efficient implementation so that their execution time could be reduced, which represents one of the main limitations observed.
+From a more general perspective, given the commented scarcity of multilabel PG strategies, future research contemplates the adaptation of other multiclass PG schemes to this particular scenario.
+Finally, in light of the noise robustness capabilities of the proposals, they may be considered as preprocessing techniques for other classification schemes such as Support Vector Machine or neural models in task-oriented cases such as \textit{music tagging} or \textit{image classification}, among others.